Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

 private_key = serialization.load_pem_private_key(f.read(), password=None)

-# In practice, Kalshi requires signing the timestamp + method + path
+# Sign each request: timestamp + method + path

 timestamp = str(int(time.time() * 1000))